 What is Impetigo?

-Impetigo is a highly contagious bacterial skin infection.
-It’s caused by the Staphylococcus Aureus bacteria.
-While an Impetigo skin infection is more common among children, skin-to-skin contact athletes, like wrestlers and BJJ artists, are also susceptible.
+Impetigo is a highly contagious bacterial skin infection caused by the Staphylococcus Aureus bacteria.
+While an Impetigo skin infection is more common among children, skin-to-skin contact athletes, like wrestlers and BJJ athletes, are also susceptible.

 Impetigo emerges when the bacteria enters through breaks in the skin.